yzscodehub/CppStudy/readme.txt

-Git is a version control sysytem. git is free software.
+Git is distributed a version control sysytem. git is free software.